 Conclusion

-In this article, you learnt about Databricks and the basic operations of Databricks Jobs API.
+In this article, you learned about Databricks and the basic operations of Databricks Jobs API.
 You also read about Databricks Workspace and how Databricks Jobs API helps companies automate some of their processes by accessing Databricks with code.
 Businesses are flooded with an enormous number of tasks while handling Data Science and Machine Learning processes.
 Combining such tasks can be efficient for enterprises to prohibit manual interventions.
 Databricks Jobs API stacks a large number of smaller tasks to provide seamless operation automatically.
-With the help of Databricks Jobs API, organizations can leverage multiple parallel processing capabilities that execute the entire process efficiently.